MilanSkocic/pydatadigitizer/README.rst

 License information
 ===================
-See the file ``license.txt`` for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.
+See the file ``LICENSE.txt`` for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.